GDSC-IAU/week-5/README.md

 ## Objectives

-- Learn how to use the pub.dev website to find packages that we can use in our apps
+- Learn how to use the pub.dev website to find packages that we can use in our apps.
-- Learn how to navigate between pages in our apps
+- Learn how to navigate between pages in our apps.
-- Learn how to use the `Navigator` widget to navigate between pages
+- Learn how to use the `Navigator` widget to navigate between pages.
+- Learn how to add Routes to the materialApp in order to navigate using paths instead.
-- Learn how to use the `MaterialPageRoute` widget to navigate between pages
+- Learn how to use the `BottomNavigationBar` widget to navigate between pages.
-- Learn how to use the `Navigator.push` method to navigate between pages
+- Learn how to use the `Navigator.push` method to navigate between pages.

 ## Resources